naterpotatoers/naterpotatoers.github.io/src/content/about/about.md

 email: "nathanael.garza@outlook.com"
 ---

-I love building things.
-I have experience in frontend, backend, devops, and IoT/robotics.
-In my free time I enjoy running, climbing, and working out.
+Experienced software engineer and technical leader with expertise in full-stack development, IoT, distributed systems, and cloud architecture.
+Proven track record of delivering scalable solutions that reduce costs and improve efficiency.
+Skilled in leading cross-functional teams and modernizing legacy systems through cloud-native approaches.
+In my free time I enjoy running, climbing, mentoring, contributing to open-source, and exploring new technologies.